Who doesn’t want to grow their library of high-quality music?

 How many of your customers visit your website and acquire music?
 What percentage of your placements come directly from your library search or do you find yourself servicing and curating the music for the Music Supervisors and/or clients?

 Time to look at the data and crunch some numbers.
-Check your site traffic, bounce rate and think about how your customers truly engage with you.
-Is it cost effective to run a front end website when most of your sales come through a serviced B2B route?
+Check your site traffic, and bounce rate and think about how your customers truly engage with you.
+Is it cost-effective to run a front-end website when most of your sales come through a serviced B2B route?

 I hope you found some of the above of interest, especially if you are still new to the market and finding your feet compared to the older experienced cats that have been working the market for years.